Mucormycosis

 • Culture and examination of samples of infected tissue

 To diagnose mucormycosis, a doctor takes samples of infected tissue and sends them to a laboratory to be grown (cultured) and examined under a microscope.
 The diagnosis is made when the fungus is identified in the samples.
-However, sometimes these tests do not detect the fungus.
+However, sometimes these tests do not clearly show the fungus.

-Doctors may do computed tomography (CT) or x-rays to check for damage to facial structures.
+Doctors may do computed tomography (CT) scans or x-rays to check for damage to facial structures.

 Did You Know...

-• Without early diagnosis and treatment, mucormycosis can damage the face so badly that the required surgery results in disfigurement.
+• Without early diagnosis and treatment, mucormycosis can badly damage the face, and people may become disfigured by the surgery required to treat it.

 Treatment of Mucormycosis